Blog

 Example: A rule-based system combined with a ML model using multiple sources of data flags transactions involving large amounts shipped to new addresses, prompting further verification.

-This is just a start to building a comprehensive fraud strategy
+This is just a start to building a comprehensive fraud management strategy

 There's a common belief that crafting an effective fraud strategy is only for those with extensive resources and vast experience.